Basic Earth Science Projects For Kids

 As a final comment, a “facts about volcanoes” page will be added soon as a ready reference for information on how things work in real volcanoes.
 While the paper-mache volcano project was designed to be a fun science project for kids, the volcano information sheet will help tie it all together to the earth science topic.

-Cut the box sides into about 1 inch strips.
+Step 3 – Cut the box sides into about 1 inch strips.
+Yup, those are my lab rats!

 Make a volcano structure around the bottle with 1 inch cardboard strips that were left over from the cutoff sides of the box.
 Staples can be used to hold the strips together if desired, but be sure to put plenty of tape around the crater of the volcano, and make sure not to cover the top of the bottle up.